 I went to work for a company in Waltham, writing code for a medical laser, used for treating Myopia (Laser Vision Correction Surgery).
 It was an embedded 80186 with a simple one line display.
 It was a company that had moved past it's start up roots, but was still very busy for an engineer.
 Deadlines were tight, and the software team was small (two developers and two SQA engineers).
 I got to work on some neat little side projects in the company, like a small box that converted I2C to RS-232, and then write a Visual Basic program to display information from the serial port.
 I also continued to work on my website in my spare time, which had grown from a dozen pages to about 100.
 I had been mentioned in the Atlanta Journal-Constitution, and some radio stations.

 I worked for a company called onExchange which develops financial software for trading exchanges.
 I was assigned to work on the end user GUI, and given free reign to shape it how I felt it should look.
 I gathered feedback from members of the executive staff who knew how futures and commodities exchanges worked, so I wasn't working in a vacuum.
-Meanwhile, the dot com bubble had burst, and my websites became a hobby once again.
-As the company grew, I began to focus more on the implementation details of the system, and less on the design, that task was handed over to a usability expert.
-Though I still got to have interesting discussions on how things worked in the system.
+Meanwhile, the dot com bubble had burst and my websites became a hobby once again.
+As the company grew I began to focus more on the implementation details of the system, and less on the design as that task was handed over to a usability expert but I was still able to have interesting discussions on how things worked in the system.
 I was laid off from onExchange in the spring of 2003.
-I spent about six months looking for a new job.